UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 #### Task
 {:.no_toc}
-Save this as a script in the `Bash_Practical` folder called `lineCount.sh`, but add comments where you think you need them to understand what's happening.
+Save this as a script in the `Bash_Practical` folder called `lineCount.sh`.
+**Add comments** where you think you need them to make sure you understand what's happening.

 ## A More Advanced Script